 What is Insulin Resistance?

-In order to understand what insulin resistance is, we first have to look at how carbohydrate metabolism normally functions.
+In order to understand what insulin resistance is, we first have to look at how the carbohydrate metabolism normally functions.

 Carbohydrates